Akademie Waldschlösschen: Educational program

-As part of its educational mission, the Akademie Waldschlösschen cooperates with individuals, groups, and networks which actively engage against homo-, trans*- and interphobia, as well as racism and hostility toward immigrants.
-Initiating and supporting self-help and interlinking civil and social structures are important aspects of this mission.
+As part of its educational mission, the Akademie Waldschlösschen cooperates with individuals, groups, and networks that are committed to combating homo-, trans*-, and inter*phobia, as well as racism and hostility towards immigration.
+Initiating and supporting self-help and networking civil and social structures play a central role in this.
 In-service training – especially for those in social professions (e.g., those working with people with disabilities, homophobia in sports, and gender diversity education) – are part of the program.

-The workshop program of the Akademie Waldschlösschen is aimed at multiple demographics.
-There are offerings in areas such as "social activism and self-help", "daily living and health", "science, art, and language" as well as "diversity and ethics in the workplace".
-Offerings are targeted in particular: